-What Should I Do if my Temporary Dental Crown Adhesive Fails to Keep my Crown in Place?
+What Should Be Done If The Temporary Dental Crown Adhesive Fails to Keep The Crown in Place?

 Temporary crown has come off